 boreal forest (lynx): A forest type with which lynx and snowshoe hares are strongly associated.
 The predominant vegetation of boreal forest is conifer trees, primarily species of spruce (Picea spp.) and fir (Abies spp.).
-At the landscape scale within each region, natural and human-caused disturbance processes broadcast burn: A management treatment where a prescribed fire is allowed to burn over a designated area within well-defined boundaries.
-A broadcast burn is used for reduction of fuel hazard, as a resource management treatment, or both.

-(for example, fire, wind, insect infestations and forest management) influence the spatial and temporal distribution of lynx populations by affecting the distribution of good habitat for snowshoe hares (U.S. Fish and Wildlife Service Critical Habitat Final Rule 2009).
+At the landscape scale within each region, natural and human-caused disturbance processes (for example, fire, wind, insect infestations and forest management) influence the spatial and temporal distribution of lynx populations by affecting the distribution of good habitat for snowshoe hares (U.S. Fish and Wildlife Service Critical Habitat Final Rule 2009).